wysstobi/snips-nvim/README.md

 The snippet is now pasted to your previous opened buffer.

-_Note_: snips-nvim stores and retrieves snippets per filetype.
+_Note:_ snips-nvim stores and retrieves snippets per filetype.
 Therefore telescope only shows you the snippets matching the filetype of your currently opened buffer.
 You can set the filetype of a file manually using `:set filetype=haskell`

 ## Acknowledgments